code-star/codestar-website-react/README.md

 ## Deploying

-Deployments are handled by Travis CI.
+Deployments are handled by Github Actions.

 Triggering a deployment is done by committing/merging to the:

-- `test` branch for the test site: https://code-star.github.io/test
+- `test` branch for the test site: https://code-star.github.io/codestar-website-react
 - `production` branch for the production site: https://code-star.github.io

 ## Hosting config